 9. Changes in sleep patterns

-Seek help if your loved one experiences any of these symptoms.
-Talking with a primary care provider is an excellent place to start; they can refer you to behavioral healthcare services in your community.
+Talking with a primary care provider if you see mental illness symptoms and risks for Senior Citizens is an excellent place to start; they can refer you to behavioral healthcare services in your community.

 Companion Aides and/or Certified Homemaker-Home Health Aides (CHHHA) can help reduce anxiety and loneliness for many Senior Citizens.

 At Anita’s Angels, Inc., we are Families Helping Families.
 Call 908-788-9390 to learn how our family can help yours.